pandey-ankit/coherence-new/custom-cache/custom-cache.md

 This means that Coherence resources in a Spring application are typically part of a Coherence Session.

 By default, Coherence will start a single Session configured to use the default Coherence configuration file.
-This behavior can easily be configured using traditional Coherence using system properties or using dedicated configuration.
+This behaviour can easily be configured using traditional Coherence using system properties or using dedicated configuration.
 The default cache configuration file is `coherence-cache-config.xml` which is located in `coherence.jar`.
-This can be sufficient for simple applications, but usually you require a custom cache configuration file.
+This can be sufficient for simple applications, but usually, you require a custom cache configuration file.

-In this lab we will define and use a custom Coherence cache configuration file and configure Coherence to use it.
+In this lab, we will define and use a custom Coherence cache configuration file and configure Coherence to use it.

 Estimated time: 10 minutes